mamoore1440/Econ-Blog-old2/src/content/model/HMT-Book.md

   A true sociological institution would never even touch debt.
 Only economic and financial instutions do.
 So if any government touches debt well they are now automatically a certain percent economic and/or certain percent financial.

   A true economic and financial institution would never deny demand if the exchange is profitable.
 If a business denies service based on religous, personal, or societal reasons than the business is now automatically a certain percent sociological.
 This is the same for banks denying credit or freezing accounts.

+//Markets are a type of institution.
+Before they were purely economic/financial.
+Now they are under the control of government.

 ### Financial Institutions